dreibh/code.simula.no/code/soccersum.md

 ---
 title: 'SoccerSum'
-desc: 'SoccerSum is a Multimodal AI-Based Summarization and Storytelling for Soccer on Social Media.'
+desc: 'SoccerSum is a framework for multimodal AI-based summarization and storytelling for soccer on social media.'
 link: https://github.com/simula/soccersum
 ---